arut-ji/lectures/second-year/database/README.md

 ## Conclusion
 For rapid application development, using Firestore may shorten the development time by reducing server side and database set up.
-Hence, developers just use Cloud Firestore SDK like plug-and-play with their application.
+Hence, developers just use Cloud Firestore SDK plug-and-play with their application.
 Developers can also define shallow integrity rules within Firestore collections by defining [security rules](https://firebase.google.com/docs/firestore/security/get-started).
+Thus, Cloud Firestore has real-time listeners to let the application has the same set of data across devices as well as the offline-supported feature to allow the application to be working seamlessly with low network connectivity.

+However, Cloud Firestore is very flexible according to its schema-less characteristic.
+Therefore, data duplications are allowed.
+Moreover, most of the calculations are delegated to the application side which may produce more complexity in the application's code.

+In conclusion, Firestore is great for developing an application with a short period of time.
+But it will produce the technical debt in the technical development as well due to its schema-less behavior.
+Therefore, Cloud Firestore could be used with SQL database to ensure the data integrity.
+Moreover, with Cloud Firestore real-time and offline-supported feature, it would empower SQL to have more capability in working with users whose network connectivity is low and let data be synced across devices.